StanleyGM93/jamming/README.md

-# Getting Started with Create React App
+# Jammming

+## Background

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This was a portfolio project as part of the [Codecademy](https://codecademy.com/) full stack developer career path.
+It is a project to implement many of the skills that I have been learning.
+The React app allows users to query the spotify API for tracks, artists or albums and the user can add these to a playlist that they can name and save to their own spotify account.

 ## Available Scripts